 Some do.
 All are personally invested in the health of the water, soil, and air on the farms where they live and raise their families.
 Ask the farmers about their methods.
 Many customers seek out farmers markets for just that reason: to meet the farmer and ask how the raised each crop or animal.

 Why can't I buy oranges at Middlebury Farmers' Market?
 Why can't I buy fruit here in the winter?

 All Middlebury Farmers' Market producers are from the local area.
-Tropical crops like citrus and strawberries don't grow in this region in the winter.
-Our farmers home grown crops showcase seasonal foods such as asparagus and rhubarb in spring, peaches and corn in summer, pumpkins and apples in fall.
+Our farmers' homegrown crops showcase seasonal foods such as asparagus and rhubarb in spring, peaches, and corn in summer, pumpkins and apples in fall.
 Dairy, meats, eggs, wool and more are available year-round.

 Why do different stands sometimes have the same product but of different quality or price?

 Each farm at MFM sets its own growing methods, quality standards and prices.
 Shop around to meet your needs.
 Whether you are shopping on a budget or looking for a treat, MFM has something for you.